Blog

 Have you reached a point with your business where it's no longer desirable or feasible to continue operations?
 So many businesses, large and small, have faced that decision during the COVID-19 pandemic.
 It's very difficult to consider walking away from something that you have built with your own equity, sweat, love and passion.
 But if you have reached that crossroads and there is no hope of selling it and no family members or employees willing to take it over, then your only other course of action may be to shut it down, liquidate the assets, and pay your creditors.

-4 Good Reasons Why Your Business Should Have a Non-Disclosure Agreement
+4 Important Reasons Why Your Business Needs a Non-Disclosure Agreement

-(0) 4 Good Reasons Why Your Business Should Have a Non-Disclosure Agreement
+(0) 4 Important Reasons Why Your Business Needs a Non-Disclosure Agreement

-Confidentiality agreements, non-disclosure agreements, NDAs, business protection agreements – no matter what you call them, they're an essential part of a company's internal and external contractual structure.
+No matter what you call it, a non-disclosure agreement (also called an NDA) an essential part of a company's internal and external contractual structure.

 All employees, managers, and contractors who have access to your customer records should be required to sign a Confidentiality Agreement prohibiting any disclosure of any such information to anyone, including family members.
 You can choose to incorporate the confidentiality provisions into your standard employment contract, or use a separate agreement or confidentiality pledge form.

-You should also adopt a company confidentiality policy that clearly states what the employee's / contractor's obligations are and what their liability will be if they breach the confidentiality provisions.
-The policy statement should also be distributed to any outside consultants that the company has contracted with, who may receive or have access to confidential information in the course of performing their services.
+Your company should also adopt a confidentiality policy that clearly states what the employee's / contractor's obligations are and what their liability will be if they breach the confidentiality provisions.
+The policy statement should also be distributed to any third party consultants that the company has contracted with, who may receive or have access to confidential information in the course of performing their services.

 A competitor could use your financial data to their advantage.
 So could an ex-employee.
 A 2014 white paper by Osterman Research revealed that "68% of information workers store work-related information in a personally managed file-sharing solution".
 And "89% of employees continue to have access to at least one application from their former employer now that they are working for someone else."